MoonZhe/Shopee-Recap/README.md

 # Shopee-Recap
-A simple (unoptimised) script to check how much you've spent in Shopee this year.
+A simple (unoptimised) script to check how much you've spent in Shopee so far this year.